jmaerte/persistent-homology/index.md

 The reduced matrix gives us Persistent Homology which is usually visualized as a barcode or persistence diagram.
 A barcode plot shows the existence of a homology class to a given point of time in the filtration as a black bar whose length is the persistence of this class.
 We consider a topological feature to be significant if its corresponding persistence bar has an outstanding length.

-Here is one of the Torus example from above:
+Here is one of the Torus example from above created by `plot P -k 1 -l 2`:

 ![Torus example](.\Torusexample.png)